0-5788719150923125/vtx/src/DESIGN.md

 reddit:
   stalk:
     myVictim:
-      chance: 0.2
+      frequency: 0.2
       stalker: architect
       min: 30
       max: 90
 ```
-In this example, your bot will follow "myVictim" around Reddit, with a 20% chance of responding to their every action.
+In this example, your bot will follow "myVictim" around Reddit, with a 20% frequency of responding to their every action.
 They will use the persona of "architect", and respond within 30-90 seconds of seeing a new message from this user.

 We do not condone digital harassment.
 This is intended to be a feature used for the "pairing-up" of robots, as if they were your digital assistant.
 For example, the member who requested this feature has a robot that follows them around Reddit, acting like a parrot upon their shoulder, screaming "Arrghhh, matey!" (like a pirate) on 50% of their comments!